jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     def test_duration_w_hours_and_minutes(self):
     ...

-  and I get an :ref:`AssertionError` with a message that looks more like what I want
+  the terminal shows an :ref:`AssertionError` with a message that looks more like what I want

   .. code-block:: python